afps-spec

 tool.inputSchema tool object MUST JSON Schema for tool parameters none

-schemaVersion all manifests string MUST for flow; MAY for all others MAJOR.MINOR format; producers MUST emit 1.0 for this draft none
+schemaVersion all manifests string MUST for agent; MAY for all others MAJOR.MINOR format; producers MUST emit 1.0 for this draft none

-definition provider object MUST extensible; contains auth metadata none
+definition provider object MUST extensible; contains auth metadata and auth-mode-specific sub-object none

 definition.authMode provider string MUST oauth2\|oauth1\|api_key\|basic\|custom none